subhashadhikari057/hrm-fyp/backend/documentation/Company-module.md

 - **Errors**:
   - `400 Bad Request`: Invalid status value
   - `404 Not Found`: Company not found
+- **Status Impact**:
+  - Changing status to `suspended` or `archived` immediately blocks all company users from:
+    - Logging in (new login attempts)
+    - Accessing protected endpoints (existing sessions blocked on next request)
+    - Changing passwords
+  - Changing status back to `active` restores access for all company users

 #### 5. Update Company Details